mattbanderson/mattbanderson.github.io/_posts/2025-11-24-red-river-gorge-backpacking-loop.markdown

 My final decision of the trip was whether I would head back the way I came on the Rough Trail or take a slightly longer route on the Pinch 'Em Tight Trail, Buck Trail, and Koomer Ridge Trail before rejoining the Rough Trail just to the southeast of where I started on it yesterday.
 I decided to take the longer route.

-The Buck Trail was a nice walk through the woods, though close enough to the Bert T. Combs Mountain Parkway that some of the sounds highway reached the trail.
+The Buck Trail was a nice walk through the woods, though close enough to the Bert T. Combs Mountain Parkway that some of the sounds of traffic reached the trail.
 The trail dropped about 400 feet down to cross the right fork of Chimney Top Creek.
 The Gorge almost got me one final time after the creek crossing, as I attempted to follow the "trail" uphill before realizing I could not possibly be on the route.
 From 50-75 feet above the creek, I spotted a blaze and the trail below and carefully made my way back down.

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/200355527@N06/54924600259/in/album-72177720330324746/" title="PXL_20251022_132136459"><img src="https://live.staticflickr.com/65535/54924600259_6e4acf89bf_c.jpg" width="602" height="800" alt="PXL_20251022_132136459"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
 *If you look carefully, there's a blaze on the tree in the middle*

-I climbed back up just shy of 400 feet to gain Koomer Ridge.
+I climbed back up just shy of 400 feet to Koomer Ridge.
 The trees thinned in a couple places but never quite enough to get a view.
-I eventually descended another 430 back down to cross the main branch of Chimney Top Creek.
+I eventually descended another 430 feet back down to cross the main branch of Chimney Top Creek.

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/200355527@N06/54924656205/in/album-72177720330324746/" title="PXL_20251022_141126380.MP"><img src="https://live.staticflickr.com/65535/54924656205_65a7fbb574_c.jpg" width="800" height="602" alt="PXL_20251022_141126380.MP"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
 *Chimney Top Creek crossing*

 From there, the trail steadily climbed 450+ feet to get back on a ridge.
 This section has many huge boulders and rock shelters.
-Once up on the ridge , the trail crosses Chimney Top Ridge Road.
+Once up on the ridge, the trail crosses Chimney Top Ridge Road.
 Near the road crossing, there was an interesting pile of droppings right in the middle of the trail.
 ChatGPT says it is definitely black bear.
 I showed a photo to a friend who studies black bears, and her assessment was that it mostly likely came from a black bear.
-I did not see any prints or other signs nearby to offer any corroborating evidence.
+I did not see any prints or other signs nearby to offer any additional evidence.

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/200355527@N06/54924654645/in/album-72177720330324746/" title="PXL_20251022_144552449"><img src="https://live.staticflickr.com/65535/54924654645_c50ac37f58_c.jpg" width="602" height="800" alt="PXL_20251022_144552449"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
 *Black bear?*

-The trail did not stay level for long (there is a reason it is called "Rough Trail"), and dropped almost 400 feet down to Parched Corn Creek.
+The trail did not stay level for long (I'm guessing there is a reason it is called "Rough Trail"), and dropped almost 400 feet down to Parched Corn Creek.
 I was glad I had extra water stashed in my car in the parking area because the creek did not look particularly appealing to drink--mostly stagnant water with a lot of foam and scum.
 The last mile or so did offer some interesting caves and rock shelters.

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/200355527@N06/54923481012/in/album-72177720330324746/" title="PXL_20251022_145355363"><img src="https://live.staticflickr.com/65535/54923481012_04db1e51e2_c.jpg" width="800" height="602" alt="PXL_20251022_145355363"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>